rellyson/rellyson/README.md

 ## About me 🤔

-I'm 25 years old, born and raised in Belo Horizonte, Brazil.
+I'm 26 years old, born and raised in Belo Horizonte, Brazil.
 I have a BSc CIS and a Graduate Degree in Distributed Software Architecture.
 I'm currently working as a Senior Software Engineer.

 Technology and computers are in my life from an early age.
 I got my first computer when I was 9 years old.
 Since then, my contact and passion for technology has become a daily task.

 My favorite tech topics are:
 - Software architecture/design 🏗️
-- Software Enginnering 📜
+- Platform Enginnering 🖧
 - Devops ⚙️
 - Security 🔐